BigGait: Learning Gait Representation You Want by Large Vision Models: Conclusion

 \section{Conclusion}

 In this paper, we present an innovative and efficient methodology for the next-generation gait representation construction, termed BigGait, with gait guidance shifting from task-specific priors to LVMs-based all-purpose knowledge.
-Results on CCPG, CASIA-B* and SUSTech1K show that BigGait significantly outperforms the previous methods in both self-domain and cross-domain tasks in most cases, indicating that BigGait is a more practical paradigm for learning general gait representation.
-Moreover, this work discusses the prospective challenge in LVMs-based gait recognition, which provides a new perspective for future research.
+Results on CCPG, CASIA-B* and SUSTech1K show that BigGait significantly outperforms the previous methods in both within-domain and cross-domain tasks in most cases, indicating that BigGait is a more practical paradigm for learning general gait representation.
+Moreover, this work discusses the challenge in LVMs-based gait recognition, which provides some possible directions on future research.
 The work may also provide inspiration to employ all-purpose knowledge produced by LVMs for other vision tasks.